What Should a Workplace Code of Conduct Include?

 Standards must be supported by consequences.

-While a conduct document should not feel threatening, it must explain that violations will be addressed.
-Consequences should be described in a balanced and professional manner, reinforcing fairness rather than fear.
+Although a conduct document should not feel threatening, it must explain how organisations will address violations.
+Leaders should describe consequences in a balanced and professional manner, reinforcing fairness rather than fear.

 Leadership Responsibility and Role Modelling